Anisometropia: Definition and treatments

 Antimetropia

 Antimetropia (an-TIH-meh-TROW-pea-uh) is a relatively rare type of anisometropia.
-In antimetropia, one eye is nearsighted and the other eye is farsighted.
+In antimetropia, one eye is nearsighted, and the other eye is farsighted.

-Antimetropia poses significant risk of amblyopia and strabismus.
+Antimetropia poses a significant risk of amblyopia and strabismus.
 It is treated the same as other forms of anisometropia.

 READ MORE: Can you be nearsighted in one eye and farsighted in the other?